 A partner organization will be highlighted on this page with information about their goals, mission, and projects.
 Watch for weekly social media posts for more information and ways to make connections with their work.
 Through this campaign, we hope to create a network of organizations working together to improve literacy in Arkansas.

 Arkansas Children’s Hospital (ACH) is proud to be a Partner in Education with King Elementary School, located just two blocks from ACH.
 Employees participate in a variety of activities each year such as judging science fairs and art contests, cheering on students at the King Walk, and providing cooking classes in the afterschool program.
 Many employee volunteers also serve as tutors for students through MLK Reads, a program coordinated by another school partner, Second Baptist Church downtown.
 Studies have shown that a student who can’t read on grade level by third grade is four times less likely to graduate high school than a child who does read proficiently by that time.
 This one-on-one tutoring program is designed to provide extra reading time for students who are reading below grade level so they might improve their skills to reach grade level reading or above.
+Last school year, 98 percent of MLK Reads students improved their DRA (Developmental Reading Assessment) score and 27 percent of them reached grade level reading.
+More than 1,500 books were put into the homes of students.

 The 16th annual Arkansas Literary Festival, April 25-28, 2019, encourages the growth of a more literate populace through an annual event, which is the largest gathering of readers and writers in the state.
 By bringing together an array of best-selling, prize-winning, and emerging authors, the festival offers Arkansans an interactive opportunity with many talented writers.
 Additionally, the event features performers, contests, spoken word and open mic events, activities, workshops, book-signings, and more.